DinoHub-SubT/basestation_gui_python/README.md

 # Known issues / TODO

+* (D+V+B) Take out /ugv1/real_artifact_imgs hardcoded topic in the ArtifactHandler and think of some naming convention.
+More generally, defining a naming convention for topic types w.r.t. artifact detection.

+* (D) Saving/loading of gui from CSV.
+In case the gui crashes, we want to be able to load from a saved .csv or something like that.
+Either load from button press or tab on top

+* (B) Fix NoneType issue in artifact queue

+* (B) Inherit from the base class?

+* (D) Integrating of darpa transform into gui

+* (B) Clean up branches on basestation_gui_python package

+* (B) Make constant for getArtifactImage the defines move forward, backward or define the original image

+* (B) Make a new message type for change update art label message to have delete, update, hide constants, insetad of havign to decode strings.

-* Merging in the darpa transform plugin
+* (D) Move big red button to the command plugin

-* Incorporating the DARPA transform functionality

-* Resend all artifact info from robot

-* Showing the artifact refinement button upon press
+* (D+V) For a given artifact, when it receives a WiFi update with images, the artifact's detection image list is completely overwritten for every received message.
+Will need to coordinate with Vasu to decide best way to fix this.
+We should fix this to avoid bandwidth issues.

+* (D) Convert functionality for artifact refinement marker from old gui to modularized gui

+* (D) Artifacts, upon pressing "submit" are deleted from the queue.
+This could be a problem if, for example, the artifact tries to be submitted and the connection to the command post breaks.
+This artifact is then effectively "lost".
+It sits in the ArtifactHandler archived.
+It might be best to only delete from the table once the confirmation from darpa comes back?
+If the unique_id is still persisitent.
+Otherwise some other solution.

-* If you close the artifact queue, that info will be out of sync with the artifact handler
+** This is, depending on how you look at it, an effect of a bigger problem: if you close the artifact queue, that info will be out of sync with the artifact handler. some way to refresh with artifacthandler info?
+Either by button press or maybe automatically at 1Hz or so

+* (D) Pull out radio and wifi messages into some other more lightweight and ubiquitous package in order to all them to have the messag without installing the entire basestation package

+* (D+V) Handling bluetooth/audio detections

+* (D+B) Completely remove artifact priority functionality from the gui (right now lines displaying this information are just commented out)

-* The Signal/Slot triggers should be intialized in the init function?
+* (Unassigned) The Signal/Slot triggers should be intialized in the init function?
 Not outside of it.

-* Fully utilizing tabs in rqt.
+* (Unassigned) Fully utilizing tabs in rqt.
 It looks like you can just drag plugins on top of each other and it will automatically generate tabs

-* RadioMsg and WifiMsg? should be pulled out of this package and placed in another package

-* Some node that continually saves the gui state and can be loaded from a dedicated plugin (or button or tab from the top)

-* For a given artifact, when it receives a WiFi update with images, the artifact's detection image list is completely overwritten for every received message.
-Will need to coordinate with Vasu to decide best way to fix this.
-We should fix this to avoid bandwidth issues.

-* Take out /ugv1/real_artifact_imgs hardcoded topic i the ArtifactHandler and think of some naming convention

-* Handling bluetooth/audio detections

-* Move big red button to the command plugin
-* make constant for getArtifactImage the defines move forward, backward or define the original image
-* Don't deepcopy immutable objects in ArtifactHandler, like when I generate new GuiArtifact objects.
+* (Unassigned) Don't deepcopy immutable objects in ArtifactHandler, like when new GuiArtifact objects are generated.
-* Make a new message type for change update art label message to have delete, update, hide contants, insetad of havign to decode strings.
-* Change
-		"exp_params = config['darpa_params']

-		for name in exp_params['artifact_categories']:
-			self.artifact_categories.append(name)""

-	to:

-	"self.artifact_categories = exp_params['artifact_categories'] + []"

-* Pull CSS colors into some standard place?
+* (Unassigned) Pull CSS colors into some standard place?

-* In the manipulation plugin, in updateArtifactPose callback, Might be less code to just have every manual update of the position update all 3 coordinates (e.g. have the same callback for all 3 coordinate boxes).
+* (Unassigned) In the manipulation plugin, in updateArtifactPose callback, Might be less code to just have every manual update of the position update all 3 coordinates (e.g. have the same callback for all 3 coordinate boxes).
-* In command plugin make commands variables, so we're not doing stuff like "command in ['Resume, 'Resume/Takeoff']"

 =======
 # Development